The goalposts in international tax reporting are moving rapidly.

 With so many countries involved, such a wide range of assets covered and a very broad spectrum of owners and asset controllers to report on, even those already reporting under FATCA will see a step change in their compliance tasks.

 It is vital that individuals are aware of the potential tax consequences of reporting under the CRS.
-If the relevant income or gains that will be reported from 2017 have not previously been reported in their country of residence (even for legitimate reasons) they are likely to be investigated by the local tax authorities and could face a large tax bill or worse.
+If the relevant income or gains that have to be reported have not previously been reported in their country of residence (even for legitimate reasons), they are likely to be investigated by the local tax authorities and could face a large tax bill or worse.
 No matter which country they live in, putting any tax irregularities right or simply explaining their overseas assets to the tax authorities before the new reporting starts is always likely to be the best option.

 Read our guide to Tax Transparency for more information, or contact our specialist UK tax dispute resolution team for more information on global transparency and how it may affect you and your clients.